michalspano/jormungandr/docs/user-manual.md

 ### Adjusting the Game's Preferences

-Similarly to creating __custom levels__ (as mentioned in the previous section), the user can similarly adjust the game's preferences, such as the game's speed or the settings of the interface.
+Similarly to creating __custom levels__ (as mentioned in the previous section), the user can likewise adjust the game's preferences, such as the game's speed or the settings of the interface.
 The user can do so by altering the `config.json` file found under `resources` folder.
 The file must contain the following attributes (with the default values):

 ```json
 {